 After a DUI in California, drivers must file an SR‑22 certificate to prove they carry the state’s minimum liability insurance, which is $30,000 bodily injury per person, $60,000 per accident and $15,000 property damage.
 SR‑22 coverage must be maintained for three years following license reinstatement, during which any lapse may result in re-suspension by the DMV.

-Although PIP is not required, many drivers opt for additional protection like uninsured/underinsured motorist coverage.
-Because insurers treat DUI convictions as high-risk, carrying SR‑22 and maintaining continuous coverage typically leads to higher premiums.
+While PIP isn't required, drivers often add uninsured/underinsured motorist coverage for extra protection.
+Insurers treat DUI convictions as high-risk, so carrying SR-22 and maintaining continuous coverage leads to higher premiums.

 Other California DUI Laws to Know

-In addition to SR‑22 filing and increased insurance requirements, California enforces several stringent legal measures and administrative penalties for DUI offenses.
+Beyond SR-22 filing and increased insurance requirements, California enforces strict legal measures and administrative penalties for DUI offenses.

 A first-time DUI in California carries fines between $390 and $1,000, but mandatory penalty assessments and court fees often increase this to $1,800 to $2,500.
 For subsequent offenses, total fines can rise to $3,000 to $5,000, while DUI convictions involving a minor, DUI‑related injury, or very high BAC levels may incur higher financial penalties.